codefresh-io/cap-docs.codefresh.io/_docs/integrations/amazon-web-services.md

 ---
-title: "Amazon Web Services (AWS)"
+title: "Amazon Web Services (AWS) pipeline integration"
 description: "How to use Codefresh with AWS"
 group: integrations
 toc: true